Ekta Kaul

-Ekta Kaul (born 16 May 1987) is an Indian actress who mainly works in Hindi television.
-She is best known for her portrayal of Sahiba Agarwal in Rab Se Sohna Isshq, Dr. Suhani Malhotra in Bade Acche Lagte Hain and Riya Mathur in Mere Angne Mein.
+Ekta Kaul (born 16 May 1990) is an Indian actress who mainly works in Hindi television.
+She is best known for her portrayal of Sahiba Agarwal in Rab Se Sohna Isshq, Dr. Suhani Malhotra in Bade Achhe Lagte Hain and Riya Mathur in Mere Angne Mein.
 She participated in Jhalak Dikhhla Jaa 6 in 2013.

 Early life

-Ekta Kaul was born in Jammu and Kashmir in India.
-She completed her graduation in biotechnology and went on to get an MBA.
-She was working with Nestle for a while, and whilst she was posted in Mumbai, she started to dabble in acting.
+Ekta Kaul was born on 16 May 1990, in Srinagar, Kashmir, into a Kashmiri Pandit family.
+She completed her graduation in biotechnology and later earned an MBA.
+She was working with Nestle for a while, and whilst she was posted in Mumbai, she dabbled in acting.

 Career

 Kaul began her career with the leading role of Sahiba in Rab Se Sohna Isshq, She was a contestant in season 6 of dance reality show Jhalak Dikhhla Jaa.
 She played the role of Dr. Suhani in Bade Achhe Lagte Hain on Sony Entertainment Television India.

-In 2015, she bagged the lead role of Riya Mathur in Star Plus's drama series Mere Angne Mein.
+In 2015, she won the lead role of Riya Mathur in Star Plus's drama series Mere Angne Mein.

 In August 2017, she was confirmed as the new female lead on Life OK show Ghulaam but the show went off air and her entry was eventually scrapped.

-Ekta has recently played beutiful role in Sony Liv web series “Tanav”.
+Ekta has recently played a role in the SonyLIV web series “Tanav”.

 Personal life

-Kaul speaks English and a little Punjabi.
-Her mother tongue is Kashmiri.
-Before becoming an actress, she completed her MBA and worked as a manager with Nestle India.

 Kaul dated her Rab Se Sohna Isshq co-star Kanan Malhotra.
-They were about to get married but split up in 2013.
-She got engaged to actor Sumeet Vyas, of Permanent Roommates fame, and they were married on 15 September 2018.
-The couple have a son.
+The couple split in 2013.
+She married actor Sumeet Vyas on 15 September 2018.
+They have a son, Ved, born in 2020.